 Psychiatrists are doctors who look after patients with mental health problems.
-They assess patients, make diagnoses, they may investigate medical problems, offer advice, and recommend different treatments including medication, counselling or other life style interventions.
-Treatment of patients with mental health problems depends on a wide range of professionals including psychiatric nurses, social workers, clinical psychologists , psychotherapists and occupational therapists.
-The psychiatrist works together with these professionals as part of a team.
-Psychiatrists also are involved in teaching, audit and research.
+They assess patients and make diagnoses, and they may investigate medical problems, offer advice, and recommend different treatments including medication, counselling or other lifestyle interventions.
+Treatment of patients with mental health problems depends on a wide range of professionals including psychiatric nurses, social workers, clinical psychologists, psychotherapists and occupational therapists.
+The psychiatrist works together with these professionals as part of a multidisciplinary team.
+Psychiatrists are also involved in teaching, audit and research.

 The day to day work varies between the many psychiatry specialties.
 These specialties include General Adult Psychiatry, Child and Adolescent Psychiatry, Psychiatry of Old Age, Learning Disability Psychiatry, Addiction Psychiatry, Social & Rehabilitation Psychiatry, Forensic Psychiatry, Psychotherapy and Liaison Psychiatry.
 The work also varies between different work settings, such as General Hospitals, Psychiatric Hospitals and various community locations.